 Suddenly the storm increased to a hurricane accompanied with blinding sleet and snow.
 At daybreak a large number of ships were seen to be in great danger.
-Shortly after seven o'clock the life-boats and rocket apparatus were got ready for any emergency.
+Shortly after seven o'clock the lifeboats and rocket apparatus were getting ready for any emergency.

-The first vessel indistress was a south country barge, which failed to make the harbour, and drove near the sea wall.
+he first vessel in distress was a south country barge, which failed to make the harbor, and drove near the sea wall.
 The crew of the vessel took to the rigging as the sea broke heavily over them.
-The rocket apparatus, in the hands of five skilled coastguardsmen, made an ineffectual attempt to rescue the drowning men, when one of the life-boats put out, and safely brought the crew to land.
+The rocket apparatus, in the hands of five skilled coast guardsmen, made an ineffectual attempt to rescue the drowning men, when one of the lifeboats put out, and safely brought the crew to land.

 About ten o'clock, five vessels ran for the beach on the north side of the harbour, and came on shore near the sea wall.

 The two lifeboats, the "National Society's" boat, and a small private boat presented by Count Batthyany, lost no time in putting out, and after great and praiseworthy efforts on the part of the life-boatmen, the five crews were brought ashore; the small lifeboat was instrumental in saving three crews comprising about twenty men, and the other boat two crews.

 A smack belonging to Colchester afterwards stranded at Sewerby, but went well up the beach, and her crew walked ashore when the tide ebbed.